 As a Solver you will:

-● Receive up to €58.500 to fund the co-creation period.
+● Receive up to €58.500 to co-create a pilot with a public organisation (Challenger).

 ● Get access to potential customers of your solution, i.e. Challengers.